PooriaT/spring_assessment/README.md

 - Write an API that would power the leaderboard Screen above (REST/GraphQL or)
 - All users start with 0 points.
-- As you click +/-, the leaderboard updates and users are re-ordered based on score
+- As you click +/-, the leaderboard updates, and users are re-ordered based on score
 - You are able to add users (+) and delete users (x)
-- When the name is clicked on, UI would show details of this user.
+- When the name is clicked on, UI will show details of this user.
 	- Name
 	- Age
 	- Points